Clockwork-Critter/Critter-Corner/content/friends/Friends-of-the-site.md

 *   [Sabby](https://sabbyblue.blahaj.land/)

-    * Artist, Linux Enthusiast and ome of women's biggest fans, Sabby is a close friend who's playful nature makes her a joy to  be around.
+    * Artist, Linux Enthusiast and one of women's biggest fans, Sabby is a close friend who's playful nature makes her a joy to  be around.